Skip to content

 • Auto-CSRF: we fetch the x-csrf-token and replay it on every modifying request.

-• $filter queries: pull existing rows out for regression sets.
+• $filter queries: pull existing rows out for regression datasets.

 • Direct POST: push generated data into entities, batch-aware.